QuivrHQ/quivr/README.md

 ## Contribute 🤝

-Got a pull request?
+Did you get a pull request?
 Open it, and we'll review it as soon as possible.
 Check out our project board [here](https://github.com/users/StanGirard/projects/5) to see what we're currently focused on, and feel free to bring your fresh ideas to the table!

 - [Open Issues](https://github.com/StanGirard/quivr/issues)
 - [Open Pull Requests](https://github.com/StanGirard/quivr/pulls)